joshgrant/Center/README.md

 * JIRA
 * AnyLogic
 * TwoBird
+* iOS / macOS Calendar, Google Calendar

 What I found out was that apps some excelled in certain areas (organizing tasks) but failed hard at others (organizing information).
 Some were good at cross-referencing items but didn't have any way to track state.
 Essentially, what I wanted was the flexibility of functional programming with the persistence of a database.
 The closest solution I found was macOS - it has the ability to organize many types of information and with  automated tools (Hazel) I got pretty far.
 However, macOS has weaknesses with hyperlinks and tasks.
 Personally, I don't want to use the Reminders app, but I'd rather create a file that represents a task that needs to be completed.
 The final problem (for me) with macOS is that applications diverge from the typical file structure and are too segmented.

 So, I created a huge document consolidating all of my research, examples, test projects, and requirements.
-Right now, it's 100,917 words long (but most of it isn't useful).
+Right now, it's more than 100k words long (but most of it isn't useful).
 I trimmed as much as I could to figure out what a useful app would be; this document is the main result.
 It's a rough draft, so feel free to edit anything or add clarifications.

 The next sections detail the building blocks of the app.
 The fundamental structure is a system, which is composed of stocks and flows.
-There are specialized cases of each of these types, as well as other concepts such as dimensions, states, and more that I found necessary to actually create support the basic functionality.
+There are specialized cases of each of these types, as well as other concepts such as dimensions, states, and more that I found necessary to actually support the basic functionality.
 Notes fill in a gap of information organizing, events take on the role of task-management, and processes allow for something similar to Siri Shortcuts (meta-programming of a sort).
-Let's dive in!

 ## What are Systems?